whosonfirst/go-whosonfirst-spelunker/README.md

 ### StandardPlacesResult

-StandardPlacesResult is an interface which defines the minimum set of methods that a system working with a collection of Who's On First (WOF) must implement for any given record.
-Not all records are the same so the SPR interface is meant to serve as a baseline for common data that describes every record.
+StandardPlacesResult (SPR) is an interface which defines the minimum set of methods that a system working with a collection of Who's On First (WOF) must implement for any given record.
+Not all WOF records are the same so the SPR interface is meant to serve as a baseline for common data that describes every record.

+The `StandardPlacesResults` return value in many (mosdt) of the `Spelunker` interface methods above is just an array of SPR instances.
+Currently the Spelunker returns JSON-encoded `StandardPlacesResult` results (specifically JSON-encoded [WOFStandardPlacesResult](https://github.com/whosonfirst/go-whosonfirst-spr/blob/main/whosonfirst.go) structs) but does not _consume_ them.
+I am considering using the design of the `Spelunker` interface (above) to inform the next version of the `StandardPlacesResult` interface (v3) such that it will expose methods suitable for indexing a Spelunker-compliant database.
+It's too soon to say for certain but that's what I am thinking.

 ```
 type StandardPlacesResult interface {